The source of our funds

 Crude oil shippers finance the Rail Fund through a levy.
 This levy is a fee imposed on each tonne of crude oil shipped by rail.

-The federally regulated railway companies that transport crude oil in Canada collect and transfer these amounts to the Fund.
+The federally regulated railway companies that transport the shipment of crude oil collect and transfer these amounts to the Rail Fund.

 If there is a major rail accident, the money is available to: